-"Gammon experimented," explains James Chan, "But they faced difficulties in terms of latency in transmitting all the video feed back to the command centre.
+"Gammon experimented," explains James Chan.
+"But they faced difficulties in terms of latency in transmitting all the video feed back to the command centre.
 If they don't have that video feed in real time, the inspectors may have to redo it again.
 That translates into a loss of productivity.
 The key thing is the low latency of 5G."

 At the same time, the additional capacity provided by 5G means multiple video analytic use cases can be run off a single CCTV camera.
-It also allows for the transfer of large cloud point data files generated from the 3D laser capabilities because of the size of the data you're dealing with now with some of the BIM models, they're so detailed." explains Michael O'Connell.
+It also allows for the transfer of large cloud point data files generated from the 3D laser scanning.
+"You need 5G capabilities because of the size of the data you're dealing with now with some of the BIM models, they're so detailed." explains Michael O'Connell.
 "If you want to use those models for verification of what you've built, then you need that 5G capability.
-If I want to laser scan something and overlay it for the BIM model, I can get a very accurate representation.
-But if vou don't have the bandwidth or model tends to drift."
+If I want to laser scan something and overlav it for the BIM model, I can get a very accurate representation.
+But if vou don't have the bandwidth or you don't have the latency, the 3D model tends to drift."